bhitney/TalkNotes/README.md

-# TalkNotes
-Notes for various presentations
+# Notes for various presentations